hilariousalpaca112/cs1300-development/README.md

 ### References

-React Bootstrap was used for the wine cards, the nav component for the filters, and the card for the shopping cart.
+React Bootstrap was used for the wine cards and the nav component for the filters.